 Stepping out back, I went to appreciate the other thing which Khor Virap is famous for: the views of Mt.
 Ararat.
-Long believed to have been the landing point for Noah and his ark, Armenians have long cherished the mountain and have considered it a national symbol for centuries.
+Long believed to have been the landing point for Noah and his ark, Armenians have always cherished the mountain and considered it their national symbol.

 But the land was taken over by the Ottomans when the Russian Empire controlled Armenia.
 And later, the Soviets failed to convince the Turks to give it back.
 As Khor Virap is only 100 m from the Turkish–Armenian border, it’s the closest Armenians can get to their sacred mountain from within the present borders.

 Today, the land borders between Armenia and Turkey are closed, but Armenians can still enter Turkey via Georgia.
 I even met an Armenian woman who told me she’d traveled to Ararat before.
 But most people simply come to Khor Virap to admire it from a distance, or stand atop Yerevan’s Cascade Complex on a clear day.

 Sadly, visibility was especially poor on the day of my visit, and we couldn’t see a thing.
 I’d later see it in its full glory from the the town of Dogubeyazit on the Turkish side of the border.
 But only briefly.
 Not long after, clouds came to obscure the view.
 Mt.
 Ararat sure is massive, but it’s also an incredibly elusive mountain.

 Next to the monastery, there’s a large rocky outcrop which visitors can climb up for views of the monastery and the mountain.
 But even with the mountain view completely obscured this day, the view of the monastery from a distance was excellent.